GreenWaves-Technologies/gap_sdk/docs/tf2gap8/mainpage.md

 ~~~~

 Note that it could happen that one image is not correctly recognized as the success rate obtained after the training phase is only 64%.

+By copying other .c files from the test-images directory to the cifar10/l2_x_cifar10.c directory, you can test other images.
+The "y" variable of a test_x_y.c image file represents the class number of the image (cifar10 dataset has 10 classes).
+The corresponding .pgm file represents the image in PGM format.

 ## MNIST